PULSE: THE LIFE FORCE OF TREES

-Waterhouse Natural Science Art Prize (shortlisted), South Australian Museum, 2022
+EXHIBITED: Experimenta Life Forms International Triennial of Media Art, Australia 2021-2023.
+Waterhouse Natural Science Art Prize (shortlisted), South Australian Museum, 2022.

-PULSE: The Life Force of Trees is an led light sculpture by Betty Sargeant and Justin Dwyer (PluginHUMAN).
-The shifting light and sound scape is driven by environmental data collected while observing significant trees in the Amazon, Panama, Taiwan, India and Australia.
-The artwork provides a broad international perspective, speaking to the interconnectedness of global ecosystems.
+The installation’s shifting light and soundscape is driven by environmental data collected while observing significant trees in the Amazon, Panama, Taiwan, India and Australia, providing a broad international perspective, that speaks to the interconnectedness of global ecosystems.
 The title of this artwork, PULSE, refers to both the electronic activation of the sculpture while also pointing to recent scientific research that identifies sophisticated communication systems within and between trees.
-Betty photographed each tree at a microscopic level and these images were then printed onto the recycled acrylic that encases the sculptural forms.
+Sargeant photographed each tree at a microscopic level and these images were then printed onto the recycled acrylic that encases the sculptural forms.
 The work ruminates on the sentience of trees and, by extension, all flora and other living organisms – asking audiences to contemplate our relationship with the complex landscape in which we live.

 The led lights at the core of the work are controlled by environmental data collected from each tree’s location.
 This includes recordings of soil moisture levels, temperatures, barometric qualities, movement and light.
-The different trees and their locations provides a broad international perspective, speaking to the interconnections between global ecosystems and the ways they can be represented as a single, living breathing entity.
-The sonic element of the work was developed through environmental field recordings of the trees and the ecosystems that support them.
-This includes recordings of the internal sounds of trees and underwater recordings from significant waterways adjacent to some of the studied trees.
-These juxtaposed recordings form an evocative audio score that transports the audience into the centre of each of these unique landscapes.
+The sonic element of the work was developed through environmental field recordings within the trees and the ecosystems that support them.
+This includes recordings of the internal sounds of trees and underwater recordings from significant adjacent waterways.
+These juxtaposed recordings form an evocative audio score that transports audiences into the centre of each of these unique landscapes.

 LED Light Sculpture